ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/installation.md

 ## Before you begin

 You will need 7 physical Arm machines or cloud instances with Ubuntu/Debian installed.
-Make sure ports 8080, 2888, 3888 and 2181 are open in the security group of the IP addresses for these machines.
+Make sure ports 8080, 2888, 3888, 2181 and 9092 are open in the security group of the IP addresses for these machines.

 ## Introduction to Kafka

 Kafka is an event streaming platform.
 It is a distributed system consisting of servers and clients that communicate via a high-performance TCP network protocol.
 It can be deployed on bare-metal hardware, virtual machines, and containers in on-premise as well as cloud environments.
 The [Getting Started Guide](https://kafka.apache.org/documentation/#gettingStarted) is a great resource to learn more about Kafka.

+## Introduction to Zookeeper

+Zookeeper is an open sourced project that provides a centralized service for maintainence of configuration information, naming and group services.
+It is used by a cluster or a group of nodes to share data.
+Kafka is built to use Zookeeper to coordinate tasks.

 ## Setup